Enabling consistency

 Consistency can reduce data privacy

-Consistency reduces the privacy of your data, because it reveals something about the frequency of the data values.
+Consistency can reduce the privacy of your data, because it reveals something about the frequency of the data values.

-However, Tonic Structural does not store mappings of the source data to the destination data.
+However, this risk does require some knowledge of the source data.
+Tonic Structural does not store mappings of the source data to the destination data.
 In other words, someone can see that in the destination data the name Susan appears 20 times and the name John appears 3 times.
-But they cannot determine that Susan is mapped from Jane and John is mapped from Michael.
+But without any knowledge of the source data, they cannot determine that Susan is mapped from Jane and John is mapped from Michael.

 Consistency is across an entire database